Callicoon (CDP), New York: Attractions and events

 The Villa Roma Resort and Conference Center is a full resort hotel with tennis, cross-country skiing, lodging, and conference facilities.
 It is one of only a few resorts remaining in Sullivan County, a county once well known internationally for its massive resorts and entertainment venues.

 Canoeing, rafting, camping, and hunting are major draws to the area.
 The Callicoon Canoe Regatta is held annually on a Sunday in early July.
 Dozens of competitors try their paddles on a journey navigating from the Callicoon Bridge to Skinner's Falls.

 The Sullivan County Farmer's Market in Callicoon Creek Park on Sundays starting at 11:00 A.M. from Memorial day through November draws a big crowd as well.
 There is also a Holiday Market held in early December.

 The Callicoon Business Association sponsors the Annual Tractor Parade, featuring more than 200 antique and modern tractors that travel down Main Street, in early June.
 The Callicoon Street Fair is held annually on the last Saturday of July, and once again, Main Street is closed down and turned over to a multitude of various vendors.
 The Street Fair features antiques, arts and crafts, homemade and hand-crafted items, food, and music.

+Downtown Callicoon is part of the Callicoon Downtown Historic District, which was added to the National Register of Historic Places in 2016.